-Table \ref{payload_comm} shows the difference in latency of payload and S3 communication when Lambda memory size is set to 128MB, focusing on the communication aspect rather than end-to-end query processing.
-It is important to note that the coordinator overhead of the state-of-the-art system such as Starling~\cite{perron2020starling}, for example, is not included.
-Figure~\ref{payload_s3_cost} therefore compares the invocation with payload to S3 communication in terms of latency, duration and billed cost while varying the number of events on NEXMark Q3.
-The memory size of the Lambda function is set to 512MB in this experiment, and it is launched in \texttt{us-east-1}, with Flock-S3's coordinator is deployed on the client-side.
+Table~\ref{payload_comm} presents the difference in latency between payload and S3 communication when the Lambda memory size is set to 128MB, focusing on the communication aspect rather than end-to-end query processing.
+It is important to note that the coordinator overhead of state-of-the-art systems, such as Starling~\cite{perron2020starling}, is not included in this comparison.
+Therefore, Figure~\ref{payload_s3_cost} compares the invocation with payload to S3 communication in terms of latency, duration, and billed cost while varying the number of events on NEXMark Q3.
+In this experiment, the memory size of the Lambda function is set to 512MB, and it is launched in the \texttt{us-east-1} region, with Flock-S3's coordinator deployed on the client-side.

-For Flock-S3, the latency minus the duration, which is about 3 seconds, is used to indicate the overhead of coordinator and function calls.
-Flock-S3 is an order of magnitude slower than Flock-Payload due to the round trips between the coordinator and cloud functions.
-It also has a one-order-of-magnitude higher billed duration cost than Flock-Payload.
-This can be attributed to the fact that all S3 reads and writes all happen during function execution, and I/O latency is billed.
-In the case of Flock-Payload, however, raising the number of events increases the payload size, which impacts delivery time and execution time, and hence query latency, but delivery time has no effect on the billed duration in the case of Flock-Payload.
+For Flock-S3 (akin to Starling), the difference between latency and duration, which is approximately 3 seconds, indicates the overhead of the coordinator and function calls.
+Flock-S3 exhibits an order of magnitude slower performance compared to Flock-Payload due to the round trips between the coordinator and cloud functions.
+Furthermore, Flock-S3 incurs a one-order-of-magnitude higher billed duration cost than Flock-Payload.
+This can be attributed to the fact that all S3 reads and writes occur during function execution, and the I/O latency is included in the billed duration.
+In contrast, increasing the number of events in Flock-Payload results in a larger payload size, which impacts both network transfer time and execution time, consequently affecting query latency.
+However, the network transfer time does not influence the billed duration in the case of Flock-Payload.